 From the exterior, you might not even know the Razer Blade is a gaming laptop.
 It’s as light and thin as a MacBook Pro, with thin bezels, a world-class keyboard and touchpad, as well as a bright, vivid, 15-inch display.
 Even if it weren’t a gaming laptop, the Razer Blade would probably still be a contender for one of the best 15-inch laptops.
 The fact that it can play games at respectable frame rates makes it a bit of a miracle.

-With new RTX Max-Q graphics, maxing out at the RTX 2080, and a high refresh rate display, the Razer Blade is a killer gaming machine.
+Now with new RTX Super graphics, maxing out at the RTX 2080 Super, and a high refresh rate display, the Razer Blade is a killer gaming machine.
 The Razer Blade made short work of just about everything we threw at it — as long as you stay away from 4K, of course.
 Razer redesigned its thermal system to ensure that despite some throttling, the Blade can play nearly any game with settings maxed.
 That includes heavy loads like Assassin’s Creed: Odyssey and Battlefield V.

 Simply put, this is the most elegant, beautiful gaming laptop you’ve ever seen.
-The recent update to options for an OLED 4K panel or a 240Hz refresh rate sweetens the deal even more.
-Options like the Alienware Area-51m might perform better, but for our money, this is the gaming laptop we’d choose every time.
+The recent update to options for an OLED 4K panel or a 300Hz refresh rate sweetens the deal even more.
+If you need something a bit more affordable, the new AMD-powered Asus ROG Zephyrus G14 is an excellent choice.

 Read our in-depth Razer Blade 15 review